-A number of fresh foods start ups have sprung up since the onset of the pandemic, getting investor attention as well as popularity among consumers.
-Impossible Foods, Memphis Meats, Nature’s Fynd, Alpha Foods, and Kate Farms are some of the top fresh foods startups of 2020 in the United States.
+A number of fresh foods startups have sprung up since the onset of the pandemic that has been getting investor attention and growing in popularity among consumers.
+Impossible Foods, Memphis Meats, Nature’s Fynd, Alpha Foods, and Kate Farms were some of the top fresh foods startups of 2020 in the United States.
 In India too, there has been a spike in sales and investor interest for businesses in the fresh food space such as FreshToHome, Country Delight, Gourmet Garden, and Licious.
 With the increasing adoption of healthy food habits among young and old alike, these and several other fresh food businesses have seen steady growth since.

-While the fresh foods market is soaring high, it is also one of the most complex supply chains to manage.
+While the fresh foods market is soaring, it is also one of the most complex supply chains to manage.
 The perishable nature of fresh produce makes their storage, transportation, and shelf-management a tightrope walk for fresh foods retailers.

-Many retailers approach procurement of fresh foods unsystematically and thus end up paying above-market prices.
+Many retailers approach the procurement of fresh foods unsystematically and thus end up paying above-market prices.
 Retailers need to source fresh produce strategically, keeping in mind seasonal demand fluctuations, supplier costs, as well as supplier location.

-Every supplier relationship should be based on the product’s supply volatility — in quality and volume.
-Products with high supply volatility are best sourced primarily through stable suppliers, whereas products that are less volatile, can be sourced through transactional or even spot-market purchasing, which allows retailers to respond to changes in demand.
+Every supplier relationship should be based on the product’s supply, volatility in quality and volume.
+Products with high supply volatility are best sourced through stable suppliers, whereas products that are less volatile can be sourced through transactional or even spot-market purchasing, which allows retailers to respond to changes in demand.

 2. Maintaining Freshness and Quality

-From the minute meat is butchered, eggs are laid, milk is packaged, fruit and vegetables are harvested and a loaf of bread leaves the oven, the freshness and quality of fresh foods is at risk.
+From the minute that meat is butchered, eggs are laid, milk is packaged, fruit and vegetables are harvested and a loaf of bread leaves the oven, the freshness and quality of fresh foods is at risk.
 It is important to keep fresh foods at the right levels of temperature and humidity throughout the supply chain.
 Fruits like oranges, grapes, and cherries need a temperature range of 0 to 2 degrees Celsius and 95% to 100% humidity.
 Items like garlic and onions, on the other hand, need to be stored at a similar temperature but at humidity levels from 65% to 75%, as high humidity is harmful to them.